William Mattieu Williams

-William Mattieu Williams (6 February 1820 – 28 November 1892) was an English writer on science and educator.
+William Mattieu Williams (6 February 1820 – 28 November 1892) was an English writer on science and education.

 Life

 The son of Abraham Williams, a fishmonger in London, and his wife Louise, daughter of Gabriel Mattieu, a Swiss refugee, he was born in London on 6 February 1820.
 He lost his father in infancy, and his mother married again when he was only four years old.
 After receiving and elementary education, he was apprenticed at the age of fourteen to Thomas Street, a mathematical and optical instrument maker in Lambeth.
 He attended evening classes at the London Mechanics' Institution in Southampton Buildings, Chancery Lane.

 In 1841 he inherited a sum of money, and with his apprenticeship over, he passed two years at the University of Edinburgh, and a period on a walking tour through Europe, paying his way by working as an artisan.
 He spent time in Switzerland, Italy, Greece, and Turkey.
 On his return to England he went to Edinburgh to study medicine, but decided not to become a surgeon.

 He set up as an electrical instrument maker and electrotyper in Hatton Garden, London.